suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-uri {#suit-parameter-uri}

-A URI Reference {{RFC3986}} from which to fetch a resource, encoded as a text string.
-CBOR Tag 32 is not used because the meaning of the text string is unambiguous in this context.
+A UTF-8 encoded URI Reference {{RFC3986}} from which to fetch a resource.
+The encoding is the same as CBOR Tag 32, however the tag is omitted because it is implied by the context.
+This document is only concerned with the transport of a UTF-8 encoded URI which is intended for machine readable uses, not human readable uses.

 #### suit-parameter-source-component {#suit-parameter-source-component}